leyhline/Lagrange/_posts/2018-02-25-the-passionate-programmer.md

 <figure>
     <a href="https://pragprog.com/book/cfcar2/the-passionate-programmer"><img src="{{ site.baseurl }}/assets/{{ page.slug }}/book_cover.jpg" alt="Book cover of The Passionate Programmer" style="min-width:60%;border:1px solid black;border-radius:0;"></a>
     <figcaption>This is the real cover of the book; not the one above.
 Very tasteful.
 By the way, the author is a trained saxophonist.
-Who would've thought?</figcaption>
+Who would’ve thought?</figcaption>
 </figure>

 ## General overview